Who We Are

 Why do we train prisoners and prison officers rather than simply working to give more people access to lawyers?
 Because of Saint Oscar Romero’s words:

 “There are many things that can only be seen through eyes that have cried.”

 By equipping justice defenders to facilitate a just legal process – through legal education, training, and practice – we help ensure a fair hearing at the point of greatest need.
 As everyone deserves the right to tell their story.

 Inherent potential, gifts, and talents were once locked up.
 But with funding support from donors, the chains have been removed.

 Read our manifesto: how we're responding to the grassroots need for justice in the US and beyond.

 Partnering with world-class academic institutions, such as the University of London, to tutor and facilitate law degrees for prison communities.

 Equipping prisoners and prison staff to become auxiliary paralegals.
 And offering prison officials secondment opportunities in the UK.

-Establishing law practices within prisons, providing free services, and running legal awareness clinics for those without access to justice.Learn More
+Establishing law practices within prisons, providing free services, and running legal awareness offices for those without access to justice.Learn More